Vector35/binaryninja-api/docs/dev/bnil-llil.md

 ```

 ## Low Level IL Instructions
-Now that we've established how to access LLIL Functions, Blocks, and Instructions, lets focus in on the instructions themselves.
+Now that we've established how to access LLIL Functions, Blocks, and Instructions, let's focus in on the instructions themselves.
 LLIL instructions are infinite length and structured as an expression tree.
 An expression tree means that instruction operands can be composed of operation.
 Thus we can have an IL instruction like this:

 ```
 eax = eax + ecx * 4